 Baldvin Ari Gudlaugsson – Holds courses in initial training, preparation and training of competition and breeding horses, as well as lectures on horse breeding, raising young horses and marketing.
 He has been a very successful breeder and trainer of world class competition horses on his farm Efri-Raudilaekur, based in Iceland.

-Please note: If you have suggestions for a trainer you’d like to see in the UK, please do get in touch on email@example.com
+Please note: This list is not exhaustive.
+If you have suggestions for a trainer you’d like to see in the UK, please do get in touch on firstname.lastname@example.org

-The Society is already working closely with Area Representatives/local organisers in these areas to arrange these courses, however we are always looking for hosts and venues to help us!
+The Society is already working closely with Area Representatives/local organisers in areas to arrange more courses for 2024, however we are always looking for hosts and venues to help us!

 Interested?
 Below is some information that may answer some of your questions…